 I am Associate Professor of Cultural and Creative Arts at The Education University of Hong Kong.
 I presently serve as the Chair of the NAfME Philosophy SRIG.
 During the 2012–2013 school year, I was a Faculty Fellow at the Illinois Program for Research in the Humanities, and in 2013 was the recipient of the Outstanding Emerging Researcher Award presented by the Center for Music Education Research at the University of South Florida.
-The Acclaim Blog named me one of five professors with a game-changing perspective on teaching.

 I serve the profession through work on the editorial or advisory boards of: Action, Criticism and Theory for Music Education, the Bulletin of the Council for Research in Music Education, The International Journal of Education & the Arts, the Journal of Music, Technology, and Education, the Media Journal in Music Education, and Music Educators Journal.
 From 2010-2014 I wrote the “Secondary Scene” column in General Music Today.
 Working on a multiyear National Science Foundation grant, I co-authored the 2005 book Designing Everyday Assessment in the Science Classroom (Teachers College Press).
 I have consulted for Apple Computer, the California Arts Council, California State University System, and Interlochen Arts Academy (with Elliot Eisner).